blueOctorok/resume-wallet/docs/PROJECT_ROADMAP.md

 1. **You deploy ResumeRegistry.sol once** with standard wallet
 2. **Get the contract address** and hardcode it
 3. **Users just connect and use the existing contract**
-4. **Base Account SDK handles all user transactions with USDC gas sponsorship**
+4. **Alchemy Smart Wallets handle all user authentication, server handles gas sponsorship**

 ---